SaadRimeh/Travel-Booking-Backend-API/README.md

-# Aziz Travel Booking Backend API
+#  Travel Booking Backend API

 A comprehensive Node.js backend API for a travel booking and management system.
 This API provides endpoints for user authentication, flight search, trip booking, destination management, and various travel services.